onetrueawk/awk/README.md

 is not at the top of our priority list.

-_If_ you (yes, you!) are interested in taking over active maintenance of `awk`, please open an issue to indicate that fact, give a little bit of your background and some idea of your plans and dreams.
+_If_ you (yes, you!) are interested in taking over active maintenance of `awk`, please open an issue to indicate that fact, and give us a little bit of your background and some idea of your plans and dreams.
 Thanks!

 #### Last Updated

-Thu Jul  2 21:39:31 IDT 2020
+Tue Oct 13 20:00:09 IDT 2020